Radical rabbi’s followers rise in Israel amid new violence

 A long-range Hamas rocket, fired at Jerusalem on Monday, disrupted the Jerusalem Day parade, which celebrates Israel’s annexation of east Jerusalem.

 It was used to organize a crowd in the Tel Aviv suburb of Bat Yam on Wednesday that pulled an Arab from his car and beat him severely.
 The attack horrified Israelis and was widely condemned, including by far-right politicians.
+Israeli media reported the country’s police chief blamed Ben-Gvir for inciting a Jewish “intifada,” the Arabic term used to refer to two Palestinian uprisings.

 As a lawyer with a long history of defending Jewish extremists accused of attacking Arabs, Ben-Gvir has been careful not to run afoul of laws against incitement.
 He calls Kahane “righteous and holy,” but has tried to distance himself by saying he doesn’t agree with everything the rabbi said.